 - Age of the insured;

 - Sex of the insured;

 - The rating territory assigned to the property location for residential property insurance and to the vehicle's garage location for personal auto insurance.

-- "Premium" means the same as RCW 48.18.170.
+"Premium" means the same as RCW 48.18.170.

-- "Rate" means the cost of insurance per exposure unit.
+"Rate" means the cost of insurance per exposure unit.

-- "Rating factor" means a number used to calculate premium.
+"Rating factor" means a number used to calculate premium.

-- "Risk classification plan" means a plan to formulate different premiums for the same coverage based on group characteristics.
+"Risk classification plan" means a plan to formulate different premiums for the same coverage based on group characteristics.

-- "Significant factor" means an important element of a consumer's credit history or insurance score.
+"Significant factor" means an important element of a consumer's credit history or insurance score.
 Examples of significant factors include:

 - Bankruptcies, judgments, and liens;

 - Delinquent accounts;

 - Accounts in collection;

 - Payment history;

 - Outstanding debt;

 - · Length of credit history; and

 - Number of credit accounts.

-- "Substantive underwriting factor" means a factor that is very important to an underwriting decision.
+"Substantive underwriting factor" means a factor that is very important to an underwriting decision.
 Examples of substantive underwriting factors include:

 - History of filing claims;

 - History of moving violations or accidents;

 - History of driving uninsured;

 - Type of performance for which a vehicle is designed; and

 - Maintenance of a structure to be insured.

+"Vehicle" means any motorized vehicle that can be insured under a private passenger auto insurance policy.